VKCOM/kphp/docs/kphp-internals/developing-and-extending-kphp/compiling-kphp-from-sources.md

 ```

 ##### Other Linux
 Make sure you are using the same package list.
-You may use system default libcurl package, it would work, but without DNS resolving.

 ### Recommendations